 Coral Garden is another nice shore dive in Tulamben, not far from the Liberty wreck.
 Easy dive with usually little current, the depth varies from 5m to 25m.
 Rich fish life, large Moray eels, great macro life with frogfish, ghost pipe fish, mantis shrimps, and more amazing little animals.

 Excellent dive site.
 Seraya is one of the main dive sites for muck dives in Tulamben Bay.
 It’s a paradise for macro-life, your dive shop can show you strange and rare creatures on the sandy bottom, such as the famous harlequin shrimp, ghost pipefish, mimic octopus, ribbon eels, nudibranch, frogfish, dragonets, and a diverse array of colorful fish.

 A deep dive in the Tulamben area, a great experience to dive on a white sandy slope coral reef.
 A quick ride by jukung (traditional boat).
 The right place to see pelagics, such as rays, tunas, barracudas, and white and black-tip reef sharks in this plankton-rich waters.

 Transport to Tulamben

-Renting a Car – Rental Car a platform comparing best car rental options in Bali.
+Renting a Car – Rental Car is a platform comparing the best car rental options in Bali.

-Shuttle Bus – Perama shuttle bus drops off in central Tulamben, picks up at Candi Dasa, Kuta, Padang Bai, Sanur and Ubud.
+Shuttle Bus – Perama shuttle bus drops off in central Tulamben, and picks up at Candi Dasa, Kuta, Padang Bai, Sanur, and Ubud.
 Book Shuttle Bus

 - Backpacker Budget – Bali Reef Divers Tulamben